Shineii86/m3u8player/README.md

 ### Credits

 M3U8 Player is developed and maintained by [Shineii86](https://github.com/Shineii86).
 If you use this player in your project, please give proper credit.

----

-Feel free to customize the README.md further to fit your specific needs.